 If you are traveling to Tanzania for the first time, Moshi might seem a bit intimidating and hard to navigate around, so going around to find a good restaurant might not be the first thing on your mind.
 Moshi is a very busy town, with unfortunately many people trying to talk to you for various reasons: book a tour with them, go to a gallery or a souvenir shop and pursue you to buy, or ask for money for “guiding you”.

 You will probably be in Moshi because you are either climbing Kilimanjaro, or going on a safari, so you won’t have much time to get comfortable and walk around town by yourself.
 So, I did the research for you!
-I spent quite some time in Moshi, and I become quite confident navigating the city after I took a local tour with Josephine, about which you can read here.
+I spent quite some time in Moshi, researching about volunteering in Tanzania at Hostel Hoff, and I become quite confident navigating the city after I took a local tour with Josephine.

 I tried to eat at as many restaurants in Moshi as possible, so that I can create this guide for you with my favourite picks.

 This was one of my favourite places to eat whilst in Moshi.
 They offer both traditional Tanzanian food and an international selection such as grilled sandwiches, burgers or wraps.
 The local food is priced between 4000 – 8000 shillings (£1.2 – £2.7), whilst the international dishes are around 12,000 (£4).
 I highly recommend the pulled pork grilled cheese wrap, which is delicious.

 The service is quite slow at Maembe, but the premises compensate for it.
 They have a lovely large garden, with different comfortable sitting areas, some more intimate than others.

 All the profits of the restaurant are going to a local women’s charity.